ikender/rx/readme.md

 This is a rework of the code challange, presented by RX Savings solutions.
 My original was not as advanced as I liked, so I figured I would redo it in a Laravel environment.

+This should output a form, with a GET method and a clickable map giving lat and lon coords.

 ## Installation

 After you have the files downloaded, you will need to comment out line 156 of the config file